 Prime rib coated in garlic, herbs and olive oil.

-The amount of time that a prime rib takes depends on the how done you want your meat.
+The amount of time that a prime rib takes to cook depends on the how done you want your meat.
 After an initial 15 minutes at 500 degrees F, you will cook the meat at 325 degrees F. The interior of the meat will reach a nice rare in about 10-11 minutes per pound at 325 degrees F. I cooked a 12 pound prime rib in 2 hours and 5 minutes.
 If you want a more done beef, add a few more minutes per pound.
 Remember that the time is only an estimate for planning purposes.
 You will want to cook your meat to the temperature corresponding to the doneness you want regardless of time.

 Beef Temperatures